 The 21-day pre-fresh diet, also known as the close-up period, is an opportunity to introduce more grain and some starch back into your dairy cow nutrition plan to get the cows ruminal microbes accustomed to digesting larger volumes of starch.
 This ration will look more like the fresh cow ration fed when the cows come into lactation.

 This is where you can implement ration strategies, such as negative dietary cation-anion difference (DCAD) balancing.
-For a DCAD balancing program to be successful, forage analyses are highly important in order to minimize potassium intake.
+For a DCAD balancing program to be successful, forage analyses are highly important to minimize potassium intake.

 In a negative DCAD diet, nutritionists will keep dietary sodium and potassium to a minimum in close-up diets, and with the addition of certain feed additives for cattle, can make the negative DCAD equation zero, or slightly negative.
 This will alter the acid-base balance in the blood and allow the cow to mobilize more calcium during parturition.
 A negative DCAD balance can also decrease the percentage of metabolic disorders, such as milk fever.